-Te Roopu Taurima O Manukau Trust provides long-term residential accommodation for people with an intellectual disability, usually over the age of 16, who are unable to be supported in their own home.
+Te Roopu Taurima provides long-term residential accommodation for people with an intellectual disability, usually over the age of 16, who are unable to be supported in their own home.

-Highly skilled staff support mokopuna (clients) so they can live as individuals with a range of choices available to them.
+Skilled staff support tangata (clients) so they can live as individuals to maximise independence with a range of choices available to them.

-Mokopuna reside in homes which are selected with their particular intellectual disability in mind and lead busy, active lives which may include attending day services classes (Nga Mahi o Te Ra), formal functions, gym classes, swimming, and going on visits to see whanau.
+Tangata reside in homes which are selected with their particular intellectual disability in mind and lead busy, active lives which may include attending day services classes, formal functions, gym classes, swimming, and going on visits to see whanau.

-Cultural support is provided through our kaumatua, whaea (elders within the organisation) and kaimahi (caregivers) and through the local kaumatua kuia (elders).
+Cultural support is provided through our kaumatua, whaea (elders within the organisation) and kaimahi (support workers) and through the local kaumatua and kuia (elders).
 An ordained priest and kaimahi that are fluent in te reo Maori, karanga (the welcome call part of a powhiri) and whaikorero (speeches) are available within the roopu.

 As a kaupapa Maori service, we have practices that encourage wellbeing – although we are based on Maori culture and values, we accept and value all cultural practices, inviting mokopuna to maintain their own cultural traditions and values alongside tikanga.

-Residential homes are currently based in the Auckland, Waikato and Northland regions.
+Residential homes are currently based in the Auckland, Midlands, Christchurch and Northland regions.

-Referrals to Te Roopu Taurima O Manukau Trust are made by a needs assessment service coordination (NASC) agency, either Taikura Trust in Auckland, North Able in Northland, Disability Support Link in Hamilton, or Life Links in the South Island.
+Referrals to Te Roopu Taurima are made by a needs assessment service coordination (NASC) agency, either Taikura Trust in Auckland, North Able in Northland, Disability Support Link in Hamilton, or Life Links in the South Island.

-In order to be referred, mokopuna must respond to one or more of the following criteria:
+In order to be referred, tangata will need to respond to one or more of the following criteria:

 - Primary disability is intellectual